ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The vast majority of companies ranging from day one startups to goliath companies of 100,000-plus have adopted them with great success.

-Achieving that success means being mindful and planning around some inherent flaws: synchronous chat programs require both parties to stop what they re doing and engage, and they result in conversations that are poorly organized and do not produce lasting artifacts for your team to reference.
+Achieving that success means being mindful and planning around some inherent flaws: synchronous chat programs require both parties to stop what they're doing and engage, and they result in conversations that are poorly organized and do not produce lasting artifacts for your team to reference.
 You can and should recognize these downsides and compensate for them by setting up basic etiquette and expectations for your team in how to use these tools.

 Slack s own blog includes a great article with some common best practices at ctohb.com/slack.